apace7/local_volume_database/docs/source/usage.rst

 The collections are split such that a single reference can describe the contents.

 * **key** —- unique internal identifier.
 This should be the same as the name of the file (without .yaml) (required yaml key).
 All keys are lowercase in LVDB.
 Globular clusters and some dwarf galaxies are grouped by their host (for example, all LMC globular cluster keys have the prefix lmc_gc_ and many Centuarus A dwarf galaxy keys have the prefix cena_ ).
 * **table** -- table to place system into (required yaml key) list of possible tables [gc_harris, gc_dwarf_hosted, gc_disk, gc_ufsc, dwarf_mw , dwarf_local_field , dwarf_m31 , dwarf_local_field_distant, candidate, misc].
-Objects in the candidate and misc tables are not combined into files.
-The candidate objects are included in the lvdb pdf summary.
-The misc objects are primarily bright host galaxies (MW, M31, Cen A) and only included for distance measurements (**distance_fixed_host**) and to link objects together.
+Systems in the candidate and misc tables are not combined into files.
+The candidate systems are included in the lvdb pdf summary.
+The misc systems are primarily bright host galaxies (MW, M31, Cen A) and only included for distance measurements (**distance_fixed_host**) and to link systems together.
 * **location** -- center of the system (yaml collection)

   * **ra** -- right ascension ICRS [degree]  (required yaml key)